 4. Provide ready access to telehealth and wellbeing advisory services: Employees across all industry sectors have a heightened level of concern about their health, and whether they should be going to work.
 They may be confused about your company policies and need quick access guidance.

-At DHS we operate a 24x7 telehealth and wellbeing service for employers.
+We operate a 24x7 telehealth and wellbeing service for employers.
 In the last two weeks alone, we have seen a 50% increase in health concerns and COVID-19 specific enquiries because of more employees returning to the office.
 This is causing pockets of absenteeism spikes, and increased demands on internal HR resources.

 Consider using a specialist telehealth hotline service to ensure your policies on return to work are clearly communicated, your workers have ready-access to health support around the clock, and that HR can obtain real-time insight into the concerns and health issues your workforce is reporting, without being inundated with COVID-19 specific HR issues.